wiseman-timelord/FileCollect-Py/README.md

 ### STATUS
 Development - Alpha, work remianing...
-- Expand Async mode to 4, on a menu toggle of, 1, 2, 3, 4.
 - Create "Setup-Install.Bat", clone other recent "Setup=Install.Bat", then edit.
 The process will be first, check for and as required create, ".\libraries" and ".\cache", folders, then install python libraries to python, then, download & unpack, tor in cache, then unpack contents of contents, then, move and rename, the Tor folder to ".\libraries\tor-expert-bundle", then delete contents of cache and subfolders.
 - run live tests & bugfix.
 - Finish documentation.